chrislewiscodes/font-to-width/README.md

 Name            | Default                               | Description
 ----------------|---------------------------------------|----------------------------------------------------------------------------------
  fonts          |                                       | A list of font-family names or sets of CSS style parameters.
-If empty, existing fonts are scaled to fit elements       | ".ftw, .font-to-width, .fonttowidth"  |  A CSS selector or jQuery object specifying which elements should apply FTW minLetterSpace | -0.04                                 |  A very small, probably negative number indicating degree of allowed tightening minFontSize    | 1.0                                   |  Allow scaling of font-size to this ratio of original maxFontSize    | 1.0                                   |  Allow scaling of font-size to this ratio of original preferredFit   | "tight"                               |  Whether to prefer "tight" or "loose" letterspacing preferredSize  | "large"                               |  Whether to prefer "large" or "small" font-size
+If empty, existing fonts are scaled to fit variableFont   |                                       | A font object as in `fonts`, plus optional `axis`, `min`, `max` properties elements       | ".ftw, .font-to-width, .fonttowidth"  | A CSS selector or jQuery object specifying which elements should apply FTW minLetterSpace | -0.04                                 | A very small, probably negative number indicating degree of allowed tightening maxLetterSpace | none                                  | Maximum allowed letterspace stretching when font size maxes out minFontSize    | 1.0                                   | Allow scaling of font-size to this ratio of original maxFontSize    | 1.0                                   | Allow scaling of font-size to this ratio of original preferredFit   | "tight"                               | Whether to prefer "tight" or "loose" letterspacing preferredSize  | "large"                               | Whether to prefer "large" or "small" font-size

 ### History

-* 2015-03-04
+* 2018-10-04 Add maxLetterSpace option
+* 2018-02-05 Remove jQuery dependency; better font load detection; add support for variable fonts
- * Added no-fonts scale-to-width behavior
+* 2015-03-04 Added no-fonts scale-to-width behavior

 * 2015-02-28
  * Added ability to specify complete CSS spec for each font style